Administrative Use Permit

 - Bring plans to staff for preliminary review before filing application

-- Ensure that all application and zoning requirements are met.
+- Carefully review the Zoning Project Submittal Requirements and ensure that all application and zoning requirements are met.

 What is the process?

-When staff analysis is complete, a Notice of Decision will be posted in three places in the neighborhood, on site, and at the Permit Service Center.
-Notice will also be mailed to abutting and confronting neighbors.
-The Notice of Decision, which starts a 20-day appeal period.
+After an application is deemed complete, the staff planner will complete project analysis.
+Next, a Notice of Decision will be posted in two places in the project vicinity and one on the project site.
+The Notice of Decision will also be mailed to abutting and confronting neighbors, and in some instances mailed to property owners and residents in a 300 foot radius.
+The Notice of Decision starts a 20-day appeal period.

 What if the AUP is appealed?

-If appealed, the project will be placed on a Zoning Adjustments Board (ZAB) agenda, with a recommendation to either affirm the Zoning Officer’s decision or to set the project for a public hearing.
-No verbal public input is taken at this point, although written comments are forwarded to the ZAB.
+If appealed, the project will be placed on a Zoning Adjustments Board (ZAB) agenda for a public hearing.
 The ZAB decision (either to uphold the Zoning Officer’s decision or the ZAB approval or denial following a public hearing) can be appealed to the City Council within 14 days of action.
 The City Council has the following options:

 - Affirm ZAB action, or

 The City Council will receive the entire record for the project.
-Additional written information may be submitted and will be provided to the Council.
-However, public testimony is not taken at the meeting when the City Council decides between these options.
+Additional written information may be submitted to the City Clerk and will be provided to the Council.

 Back to top